Introduction to Python Class Constants

 self.a_constant is used when you need to access any class constant that was defined previously in the superclass.
 An example will make a better understanding:

 This is a guide to Python Class Constants.
-Here we discuss the Introduction and how does python class constants work along with different examples and its code implementation. you may also have a look at the following articles to learn more –
+Here we discuss the Introduction and how python class constants work and different examples, and their code implementation. you may also have a look at the following articles to learn more –